adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 choose to back down or go through with it.
 ```

 One thing we can consider including in Gaze into the Abyss is a consequence for rolling over a 12.
+It's still a success but depending on what one is looking into it will draw unnecessary attention.

 There's also the matter of combat